2003 Svenska Cupen

-Svenska Cupen 2003 was the forty-eighth season of the main Swedish football Cup.
-The competition started on 27 March 2003 and concluded on 1 November 2003 with the Final, held at Råsunda Stadium, Solna Municipality in Stockholms län.
-IF Elfsborg won the final 2-0 against Assyriska Föreningen.
+The 2003 Svenska Cupen was the 48th season of the main Swedish football Cup.
+The competition started on 27 March 2003 and concluded on 1 November 2003 with the final, held at Råsunda Stadium, Solna Municipality in Stockholm County.
+IF Elfsborg won the final 2–0 against Assyriska Föreningen.

 First round

 There were 34 matches played between 27 March and 18 April 2003.
 There were 68 teams in the first round from Division 1, Division 2 and Division 3, but also including a few teams from Division 4 and Division 5.